Get a signup bonus of 15,000 miles with your first purchase — and more on everyday purchases

 |Minimum Age||18 years of age|

-The Spirit Airlines World Mastercard comes with a no annual fee for your first year and a generous signup bonus of 15,000 miles earned after your first purchase.
+The Spirit Airlines World Mastercard® comes with a $0 annual fee for your first year and a generous signup bonus of 15,000 miles earned after your first purchase.
+Earn another 15,000 when you spend $500 on purchases in the first 90 days of account opening.
 If you spend at least $10,000 annually, you’ll get 5,000 bonus miles on your card’s anniversary.
 All everyday purchases earn 2x miles and with automatic enrollment in FREE SPIRIT Dining Rewards, you’ll earn 5x miles by dining with participating restaurants.

 The one major drawback is that miles must be redeemed online directly with Spirit Airlines — an airline known for penny pinching both on the aircraft and off.
 Redemption levels start at a low 5,000 miles for round-trip reward tickets, but you’re still on the hook for up to $45 in baggage fees, even as a cardholder.